 The practice of creating insurance covers continued through Apollo 16.
 (Apollo 15 was mired in scandal after returning astronauts sold covers they’d taken with them to the moon; NASA banned the crew from ever flying in space again.)
 Aldrin began selling them from the beginning, Weinberger says, and more and more slowly made their way to collectors.
 As interest in space memorabilia really started to take hold in the 2000s, the market price for insurance covers has stayed pretty consistent, starting at about $5,000 a piece.
 But that didn’t include Armstrong’s—his collection, which he closely held while he was alive and which passed to his family after his death in 2012, didn’t begin to become available on the market until now.
 These covers have begun fetching higher prices.

 Most often, though, insurance covers are near the lower end of the space collectibles hierarchy.
-As Pearlman explains, they’re not among the rare objects that have actually been in space, or the even more rarefied objects that have been on the Moon, such as the lunar landing manual used by Armstrong and Aldrin to make their descent (which did not sell in a recent Christie’s auction, with an estimate in the millions).
+As Pearlman explains, they’re not among the rare objects that have actually been in space, or the even more rarefied objects that have been on the Moon, such as the lunar landing manual used by Armstrong and Aldrin to make their descent.
 They’re not one-of-kind Earth-bound objects such as the mission control recording of the landing or Neil Armstrong’s gold medallion.
 But as human reminders of just what those astronauts risked to get to the Moon—and what might have been running through their minds and the minds of their families—they tell a hell of a story.